 Fashion brand Perry Ellis has also found great success with triggered email remarketing.
 Instead of blasting out general messaging, they focus on personalized, data-based communication.
 As Zak Stambor of Digital Commerce states, if a shopper “looks at big and tall items but doesn’t make a purchase, it will place that shopper in [Perry Ellis’s] extended sizes affinity group, which it then uses to power a personalized email marketing program.”
 And if the customer takes further action, such as placing an item in their shopping cart, the retailer will add this information to their AI-powered data tool and further personalize their communication.

-Perry Ellis also constantly updates and personalizes their recommendations, which turns one-time buyers into loyal repeat customers.
+Perry Ellis also constantly updates and personalizes its recommendations, which turns one-time buyers into loyal repeat customers.
 Linda Sestrick, the retailer’s VP of Ecommerce and Digital Marketing states, “We have such a wide portfolio of products, it doesn’t always make sense just to show someone looking at a shirt other shirts.
-Drawing on shoppers’ previous interactions, they might be interested in shoes, fragrance or underwear.”
-These strategies have led to an 80.6% increase to their online sales in 2017, and they were named No. 46 in the Internet Retailer 2018 Top 1000.
+Drawing on shoppers’ previous interactions, they might be interested in shoes, fragrance, or underwear.”
+These strategies have led to an 80.6% increase in their online sales in 2017, and they were named No. 46 in the Internet Retailer 2018 Top 1000.

 If a shopper makes a bid on a product and gets outbid, eBay lets the shopper know through a personalized email that not only has the product, but an updated price and an accurate ticking clock to call the customer to action.
 Meanwhile, they use 3rd-party data to send targeted ads about that very product on the websites the person is most likely to frequent.
 If the customer does not win the bid, there will be further remarketing outreach that will make suggestions for similar items on the site.
 And everything is done in a way to make things easy and relatable to the customer, so they will keep coming back.

 Merging 1st and 3rd-party can be an overwhelming experience, but it doesn’t have to be.
 With data orchestration, data can be used for deeply relevant remarketing campaigns.
-Lineate can help direct this effort with its own data orchestration platform, DataSwitch.
-To see how it works, reach out on our contact us page for a personalized DataSwitch demo now.
+Lineate can help direct this effort with its own data orchestration solutions.
+To see how it works, book a free evaluation with our SA team.